marcoshsq/PY4E/01_Python_Crash_Course/03_Compound_Structures/Lesson_10_Tuples_101.md

 Operators:

-- [] (index operator): Gives access to a sequence’s element;
+- index operator: Gives access to a sequence’s element;
-- [::] (slicing): Gives access to a specified range of sequence’s elements,
+- slicing: Gives access to a specified range of sequence’s elements,
-- + (concatenation) - Returns a concatenation of two sequences,
+- concatenation - Returns a concatenation of two sequences,
-- * (multiple concatenation): Returns a sequence self-concatenated specified amount of times.
+- multiple concatenation: Returns a sequence self-concatenated specified amount of times.

+All these functions, methods and operators were introduced before, in case you forgot, you know, search, search, search.

+The mantra you must follow is: "I don't know how to do it, but i know how to google it."

+### Tuple Inception

 ##

+Exercises u.u

 ---